SadNguyen2107/Frappe-Docker-Template/README.md

 16. You can access the Frappe application in your web browser at `http://mysite.local:8000`.
 The default username and password are `Administrator` and `admin`, respectively.

+17. For convenience, you can add the following line to your `/etc/hosts` file to access the site using the name `mysite.local`:

+    ```bash
+     sudo nano /etc/hosts
+    ```

+    Add the following line to the end of the file:

+    ```bash
+    127.0.0.1 mysite.local
+    ```

+    Save and exit the file.
+    You can now access the site using the URL `http://mysite.local:8000` in your web browser.

+18. For convenience, you could set default site using the following command:

+    ```bash
+    bench use mysite.local
+    ```

+    Then reload `http://localhost:8000` in your web browser.

-17. To stop the container, you can use the `Dev Containers: Stop Container` command from the Command Palette or simply close Visual Studio Code.
+19. To stop the container, you can use the `Dev Containers: Stop Container` command from the Command Palette or simply close Visual Studio Code.
 The container will be stopped automatically.

-18. To remove the container, you can use the `Dev Containers: Remove Container` command from the Command Palette.
+20. To remove the container, you can use the `Dev Containers: Remove Container` command from the Command Palette.
 This will remove the container and all its data.
 If you want to keep the data, you can use the `Dev Containers: Rebuild Container` command instead.

-19. To rebuild the container with a different Frappe version, you can modify the `FRAPPE_VERSION` variable in the `.devcontainer/devcontainer.json` file and then use the `Dev Containers: Rebuild Container` command from the Command Palette.
+21. To rebuild the container with a different Frappe version, you can modify the `FRAPPE_VERSION` variable in the `.devcontainer/devcontainer.json` file and then use the `Dev Containers: Rebuild Container` command from the Command Palette.

-20. To customize the environment variables, you can modify the `ENV` section in the `.devcontainer/Dockerfile` file.
+22. To customize the environment variables, you can modify the `ENV` section in the `.devcontainer/Dockerfile` file.
 You can add or remove environment variables as needed.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-21. To install additional dependencies, you can modify the `RUN` section in the `.devcontainer/Dockerfile` file.
+23. To install additional dependencies, you can modify the `RUN` section in the `.devcontainer/Dockerfile` file.
 You can add or remove dependencies as needed.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-22. To run the Frappe application in production mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
+24. To run the Frappe application in production mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
 You can change the command to start the Frappe application in production mode.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-23. To run the Frappe application in development mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
+25. To run the Frappe application in development mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
 You can change the command to start the Frappe application in development mode.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-24. To run the Frappe application in test mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
+26. To run the Frappe application in test mode, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
 You can change the command to start the Frappe application in test mode.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-25. To run the Frappe application in production mode with SSL, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
+27. To run the Frappe application in production mode with SSL, you can modify the `CMD` section in the `.devcontainer/Dockerfile` file.
 You can change the command to start the Frappe application in production mode with SSL.
 Make sure to rebuild the container after making any changes to the Dockerfile.

-26. Remove all irrelevant files and folders that are not needed for your project.
+28. Remove all irrelevant files and folders that are not needed for your project.

 - `.git` folder
 - `.gitignore` file